Patient information: Hypertrophic cardiomyopathy (Beyond the Basics)

 Types and pathophysiology of obstructive hypertrophic cardiomyopathy

-Ventricular arrhythmias and sudden cardiac arrest in hypertrophic cardiomyopathy
+Assessment and management of ventricular arrhythmias and sudden death risk in hypertrophic cardiomyopathy

 The following organizations also provide reliable health information.

 - The Cardiomyopathy Association

 - Fifer MA, Vlahakes GJ.
 Management of symptoms in hypertrophic cardiomyopathy.
 Circulation 2008; 117:429.